xsf/xmpp.org/content/blog/2024-02-05-newsletter.md

 Like this newsletter, many projects and their efforts in the XMPP community are a result of people’s voluntary work.
 If you are happy with the services and software you may be using, please consider saying thanks or help these projects!
 Interested in supporting the Newsletter team?
 Read more [at the bottom](#help-us-to-build-the-newsletter).

-## XSF Announcments
+## XSF Announcements

 ### Happy Birthday, Jabber!

-On [4th January 2024 the announcment of Jeremie Miller turns 25](https://fosstodon.org/@xmpp/111699229188608479) and with it what would become the initiation, development and propagation of XMPP until today!
+On [4th January 2024 the announcement of Jeremie Miller turns 25](https://fosstodon.org/@xmpp/111699229188608479) and with it what would become the initiation, development and propagation of XMPP until today!

-Join the endeavour for the next 25 years!
+Join the endeavor for the next 25 years!

 [Happy Birthday](https://discourse.igniterealtime.org/t/happy-birthday-jabber/93463)!

 ### XSF Membership

-If you are interest to join the XMPP Standards Foundation [please apply now](https://wiki.xmpp.org/web/Membership_Applications_Q1_2024).
+If you are interest to join the XMPP Standards Foundation, [please apply now](https://wiki.xmpp.org/web/Membership_Applications_Q1_2024).

 ### XMPP Summit 26 & FOSDEM 2024